George Kittle: 2017 season

-The San Francisco 49ers selected Kittle in the fifth round with the 146th overall pick in the 2017 NFL draft.
+The San Francisco 49ers selected Kittle in the fifth round (146th overall) of the 2017 NFL draft.
 He was reunited with Iowa teammate C. J. Beathard, whom the 49ers drafted in the third round (104th overall).
 On May 4, 2017, the 49ers signed Kittle to a four-year, $2.69 million contract that included a signing bonus of $298,287.

-Throughout training camp, he competed against Garrett Celek, Vance McDonald, Logan Paulsen, Blake Bell, and Cole Hikutini for the job as the starting tight end.
+Throughout training camp, Kittle competed against Garrett Celek, Vance McDonald, Logan Paulsen, Blake Bell, and Cole Hikutini for the job as the starting tight end.
 Head coach Kyle Shanahan named Kittle the starting tight end to start the regular season.

-Kittle made his NFL debut in the 49ers' season-opener against the Carolina Panthers and caught five passes for 27 yards in a 23–3 loss.
+Kittle made his NFL debut in the season-opener against the Carolina Panthers and caught five passes for 27 yards during the 23–3 loss.
 He caught his first NFL reception on a 13-yard pass from Brian Hoyer on the first drive and was tackled by Panthers' safety Mike Adams.
-On October 8, 2017, Kittle made seven receptions for 83 yards and his first NFL touchdown during a 26–23 overtime loss to the Indianapolis Colts.
-During a Week 9 matchup against the Arizona Cardinals, Kittle caught three passes for 27 yards, before leaving the 20–10 loss with a leg injury.
-He was inactive due to the injury and missed the following game against the New York Giants.
-He finished the regular season with his first 100-yard receiving game in Week 17 against the Los Angeles Rams.
+During a Week 5 26–23 overtime road loss to the Indianapolis Colts, Kittle had seven receptions for 83 yards and his first NFL touchdown.
+During Week 9 against the Arizona Cardinals, Kittle caught three passes for 27 yards before leaving the eventual 20–10 loss with a leg injury.
+He was inactive due to the injury and missed the next game against the New York Giants.

+During a Week 16 44–33 victory over the Jacksonville Jaguars, Kittle caught three passes for 42 yards and his second touchdown of the season.
+In the regular-season finale against the Los Angeles Rams, he had his first 100-yard receiving game during the 34–13 road victory, finishing with four receptions for 100 yards.

-Kittle finished his rookie season with 43 receptions for 515 yards and two touchdowns in 15 games.
+Kittle finished his rookie year with 43 receptions for 515 yards and two touchdowns in 15 games and seven starts.